Quantum limit cycles and synchronization from a measurement perspective: Quantum van der Pol oscillator

 We simulate the time evolution governed by \cref{eq:1qvdp_meas} to obtain individual quantum trajectories; they are shown in \cref{fig:qvdp_LC_measurement}.
 Up to fluctuations, the amplitude of the quantum vdP oscillator in each quantum trajectory displays a limit-cycle behavior: It is attracted to the limit cycle amplitude [see \cref{fig:qvdp_LC_measurement}(a)] and displays persistent oscillations [see \cref{fig:qvdp_LC_measurement}(b)].
 While the steady-state density operator obeys the \Usymm of the master equation, each trajectory breaks it since it displays a distinct phase at any point in time.
 Due to phase diffusion, the average of several trajectories decays to zero; see the black line in \cref{fig:qvdp_LC_measurement}(b).
 It agrees well with the density matrix evolution shown by the gray dashed line in \cref{fig:qvdp_LC_measurement}(b).

 The quantum trajectories obtained under heterodyne detection show qualitatively the same behavior as the trajectories of the classical vdP oscillator; see \cref{fig:vdp_classical_trajectories}.
 Consequently, many aspects of quantum vdP oscillators can be qualitatively understood in terms of classical noisy oscillators.
-However, in the quantum limit, i.e., the limit of small numbers of excitations when $\kappa_2/\kappa_1 \rightarrow \infty$, the discretized level structure becomes relevant.
-While the limit-cycle of the classical vdP oscillator can have an arbitrarily small amplitude, the limit cycle of the quantum vdP oscillator with the smallest number of excitations is $(2\dyad{0}+\dyad{1})/3$~\citep{lee_QuantumSynchronizationQuantum_2013}, when $\kappa=0$.
-Furthermore, other models of quantum limit cycles show a behavior different from classical synchronization; see for example \citet{Lorch_2014}.
+One example is synchronization, which will be explored in the following section.